djaus2/DNETCoreGPIO/README.md

 **Code includes:**
 1. Led and Button press  <-- Works
-2. Temperature with BMP180 sensor
+2. Temperature with BME280 sensor  ..2Do
-3. Temperature and Humidity with DHTxx sensor
+3. Temperature and Humidity with DHTxx sensor  ..2Do
 4. Temperature and Humidity with DHT22 sensor using 1-Wire <-- Works on Raspian not IOT-Core
 5. LED driven by Software PWM.  <-- Works
-6. H-Bridge Motor using L293D
+6. H-Bridge Motor using L293D <-- Works on Raspian (Pins have changed) should work on IoT-Core

 To run ```./DNETCoreGPIO  n``` on Raspian or ```.\DNETCoreGPIO  n``` in a PowerShell windows on IoT-Core,  where **n is 1,2 ...
 6** as above.